CoderDojo-Content/Beginner-HTML-CSS/en/making-a-menu.md

 3. Select your entire list of pages by clicking just before the opening `<ul>` tag and dragging the mouse all the way until just after the closing `</ul>` tag, so that all of the list including the opening and closing tags becomes highlighted.
 4. You are going to **cut** this time instead of **copy**.
 Press and hold the Ctrl \(or cmd\) key and while holding it press the X key.
 The list will disappear but don't panic!
 5. Click in the space in between your opening and closing `nav` tags.
 Make sure you see the cursor flashing there.
 Then **paste** in the list by pressing Ctrl \(or cmd\) and V together like before.
-It should look something like this:
+Click Run to see your changes!
+The code should look something like this:
    ```
    <nav>
       <ul>